Mets Daily Prospect Report, 5/21/21: deCalvary is coming - News Break

 Mets Daily Prospect Report, 5/21/21: deCalvary is coming

 *All results from games played on Wednesday, May 20, 2021.
-Triple-A: Syracuse Mets (3-12) SYRACUSE 5, LEHIGH VALLEY 3 (BOX) Syracuse starter Jerad Eickoff put the Triple-A Mets in a bind, getting them behind 3-0 due to a solo shot in the top of the second, and a two-run homer by former Mets’ legend Ryan Cordell.
-He settled down after that, and ended up earning a quality start for his troubles, going 6 innings, giving up those three runs on five hits and three walks, striking out seven in the process.www.chatsports.com
+Triple-A: Syracuse Mets (3-12) SYRACUSE 5, LEHIGH VALLEY 3 (BOX) Syracuse starter Jerad Eickhoff put the Triple-A Mets in a bind, getting them behind 3-0 due to a solo shot in the top of the second, and a two-run homer by former Mets legend Ryan Cordell.
+He settled down after that, and ended up earning a quality start for his troubles, going six innings, giving up those three runs on five hits and three walks, striking out seven in the process.www.amazinavenue.com